scottfr/SystemsBook/Understanding/understanding.md

-# Developing Understanding though Models
+# Developing Understanding through Models

 This chapter will present a number of models to demonstrate the development process, various aspects of the model development guidelines and acquaint you with a few additional relevant aspects of simulation models in Insight Maker.